 On the computer that will be used to store your company file, check to see that only the folder which contains the company files are shared.
 Do not share the entire hard drive.

 Check for additional shared files or databases on that computer that might be accessed by the computers on the network.
 If such files do exist, keep in mind that the increased activity on the network will slow the performance down.
 You might want to consider moving the files to other computers on the network.
 In other words, if you are sharing various folders and files including your company file, you will see a dip in performance because of all of the network traffic to that PC.

 Your Computer's Memory

-Although AccountEdge for Windows can run on 512 MB of RAM (as of 2013, again check the latest system requirements) you'll find that increased amounts of memory will improve your system's performance.
-If possible, upgrade your computers to at least 4GB of RAM.
+Although AccountEdge for Windows can run on 2GB of RAM (as of 2018, again check the latest system requirements) you'll find that increased amounts of memory will improve your system's performance.
+If possible, upgrade your computers to at least 4GB of RAM or more.

 Simply put, the faster your network, the faster AccountEdge will send and receive messages across the network.
 If you currently use an ethernet network that runs at 100MBps and you're not satisfied with the speed of your network, you may wish to upgrade to a 1000MBps fast ethernet network.
 Gigabit hubs and ethernet cards are very affordable these days and are now standard in new PCs.
 A gigabit network will be significantly faster than a 10/100BaseT hub.

 Also consider upgrading each of your computer's ethernet cards to be as fast as possible.
 One older computer running a 10BaseT ethernet card on a network with a gigabit hub/switch and all Gigabit PCs will slow down everyone else's performance.
 In other words, the slowest computer on your network may effect everyone's performance.